shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-or-edit-psp-global-settings.md

     1. For AMP, see above.
     1. For Android, see guidance [here](../mobile-sdk/set-the-auction-timeout-for-android.md).
     1. For iOS, see guidance [here](../mobile-sdk/set-the-auction-timeout-for-ios.md).
 1. Placement-level `auction_timeout_ms` value.
-Contact your Xandr Representative to set this value.
+Contact your Microsoft Advertising Representative to set this value.
 1. PSP Global Settings (Cross Partner) Timeout value set by the publisher.
 See guidance above.
 1. Member-level `default_auction_timeout_ms` value for the given data center.
-Contact your Xandr Representative to set this value.
+Contact your Microsoft Advertising Representative to set this value.
 1. Member-level `default_auction_timeout_ms` value.
-Contact your Xandr Representative to set this value.
+Contact your Microsoft Advertising Representative to set this value.
-1. Xandr data center / global default (150ms)
+1. Microsoft Advertising data center / global default (150ms)

 ## Price granularity

 > [!NOTE]
-> By default, PSP demand competes with Xandr demand in a unified auction. **Monetize Ad Server** customers do not need to set up line items for PSP demand and can ignore price granularity settings entirely, as well as price bucket currency.
+> By default, PSP demand competes with Microsoft Advertising demand in a unified auction. **Monetize Ad Server** customers do not need to set up line items for PSP demand and can ignore price granularity settings entirely, as well as price bucket currency.

 This field defines the CPM price buckets into which Demand Partner bids will be grouped.
 The setting should reflect a client's [Prebid price granularity settings](https://docs.prebid.org/adops/price-granularity.html) and their line item setup in their non-Monetize Ad Server with respect to price points (`hb_pb` or `hb_pb_{partner}` key-value targeting).